aritrakar/c-experiments/window_manager/README.md

 - **Low Resource Usage**: Designed to be lightweight and efficient, minimizing CPU and memory usage.
 - **Easy to Use**: Runs in the background with no user input required to manage window layout.

+Note that the current solution does not work with multiple displays.

 ## Getting Started

 ### Prerequisites